-The economics of malicious software separate into multiple facets, two of which are mass malware distribution and targeted malware.
+The economics of malicious software is separated into multiple facets:: mass malware distribution and targeted malware.

-Mass malware distribution depends on a network of services itself – groups delivering hacked websites and compromised hosts for file storage, groups delivering compromised advertising networks and groups providing services to make malware undetectable.
+Mass malware distribution depends on a network of services – groups delivering hacked websites and compromised hosts for file storage, groups bearing compromised advertising networks, and groups providing services to make the malware undetectable.

-Having access to compromised (or just willing to deliver anything for the right price) advertising networks means criminals can deliver malicious software on virtually any website – including Youtube, for example (there have been multiple occurrences of the same).
+Access to compromised (or just willing to deliver anything for the right price) advertising networks means criminals can pay malicious software on virtually any website – including Youtube, for example (there have been multiple occurrences of the same).

 Moving on to MAAS – or Malware As A Service

-Malware as a service delivers on two promises – at any point in time your adversaries will have access to compromised hosts and undetectable malware.
-If a certain number of vendors start detecting the malicious sample, their fully automated service will generate a new sample and deliver it where needed – no interaction needed.
+Malware as a service delivers on two promises – at any point, your adversaries will have access to compromised hosts and undetectable malware.
+If a certain number of vendors start detecting the malicious sample, their fully automated service will generate a new model and deliver it where needed – no interaction required.

-As soon as a compromised host or website gets on any blacklist, the malicious code automatically moves to a new set of compromised hosts.
-This is part of their SLA (service level agreement) – and as mature business people they are well aware of the reliability they need to maintain in order to retain their customers in a highly competitive underground market.
+When a compromised host or website gets on any blacklist, the malicious code automatically moves to a new set of compromised hosts.
+This is part of their SLA (service level agreement) – and as mature business people, they are well aware of the reliability they need to maintain to retain their customers in a highly competitive underground market.

-Their model is solid and proven – and relies on return on investment just as any other business model.
-In order to disrupt their operations against your business, you could do only one thing: raise their costs of attacking you using their automated methods so much as for the attacks to become unprofitable – at this point they will move to another target.
+Their model is solid and proven – and relies on return on investment like any other business model.
+To disrupt their operations against your business, you could do only one thing: raise the costs of attacking you using their automated methods so that the attacks become unprofitable.
+At this point, they will move to another target.

-That is IF you are not targeted specifically – at which point it will be only a matter of time until the actual compromise occurs – where your incident response and digital forensics capabilities will be put to the test, but that is a discussion for an entirely different chapter.
+That is IF you are not explicitly targeted – at which point it will be only a matter of time until the actual compromise occurs – where your incident response and digital forensics capabilities will be tested, but that is a discussion for an entirely different chapter.

 Preventing Exploit Execution

-If you followed through on the previous chapters and have implemented applocker/software restriction policies and / or a commercial product to control the execution of unknown applications / code, if you have full control over powershell and have blocked malvertising to the maximum possible extent – it is time to move on with prevention of exploit execution.
+If you followed through on the previous chapters and have implemented app locker/software restriction policies and a commercial product to control the execution of unknown applications/code, if you have complete control over PowerShell and have blocked malvertising to the maximum possible extent – it is time to move on with prevention of exploit execution.

-There are commercial and free solutions for this purpose, but you have to be extra careful when testing and evaluating them as what is advertised is not always what is in the box.
+There are commercial and accessible solutions for this purpose, but you have to be extra careful when testing and evaluating them, as what is advertised is not always what is in the box.

-Years ago a well-known name in the AV industry sent a project for evaluation – and they had a point where their ‘unique anti-exploit functionality’ had to be tested.
+Years ago, a well-known name in the AV industry sent a project for evaluation – and they had a point where their ‘unique anti-exploit functionality’ had to be tested.
 They promised protection from a specific RDP exploit.
-So I tested the exploit and lo and behold, the protection was working!
-I was surprised, but digging deeper it turned out all the product did was use the Firewall to block RDP connections from outside.
+So I tried the exploit, and lo and beheld, the defense was working!
+I was surprised, but digging deeper, it turned out all the product did was use the Firewall to block RDP connections from outside.
 Turn off the firewall functionality and the exploit crashed the system completely.
 Exploit prevention?
-Always test and ask tough questions before spending a considerable amount of money on software licenses.
-In the end, not even the money spent is at risk – it is the protection of your assets (or lack of the same).
+Always test and ask tough questions before spending considerable money on software licenses.
+Ultimately, not even the money spent is at risk – it is the protection of your assets (or lack thereof).

-Malwarebytes Anti-exploit (https://www.malwarebytes.org/antiexploit/) is one product I would recommend you to try out and compare to its free counterparts.
+Malwarebytes Anti-exploit (https://www.malwarebytes.org/antiexploit/) is one product I recommend you try and compare to its free counterparts.

-One suggestion I always give when evaluating a security company: look for signs of non-commercial community work.
-For example, releasing useful, non-marketing targeted tools designed to actually help users to fix their information security problems.
-Malwarebytes excels in this field – if you look at their free tools section you might find plenty of good ones – https://www.malwarebytes.org/downloads/#tools.
+When evaluating a security company, I always suggest looking for signs of non-commercial community work.
+For example, they release helpful, non-marketing targeted tools to help users fix their information security problems.
+Malwarebytes excels in this field – if you look at their free tools section, you might find plenty of good ones – https://www.malwarebytes.org/downloads/#tools.

-Even Windows 7 is outdated by modern standards – but migrating to a newer operating system is not always possible due to multiple reasons, especially in larger environments.
+Even Windows 7 is outdated by modern standards – but migrating to a newer operating system is not always possible for multiple reasons, especially in larger environments.

-Since at least 3 years there has been a ‘silver bullet’, guarding against application vulnerabilities and preventing exploitation by adding a second layer of defense between the operating system kernel and the applications on Windows systems.
+For at least three years, there has been a ‘silver bullet,’ guarding against application vulnerabilities and preventing exploitation by adding a second layer of defense between the operating system kernel and the applications on Windows systems.
 The name of this silver bullet is EMET (Enhanced Mitigation Experience Toolkit).
-At the time of this writing the latest version is 5.2 – a very mature application, I would say.
+At the time of this writing, the latest version is 5.2 – a very mature application, I would say.

 I am constantly amazed by how many IT “experts” have not heard of or are not using EMET.
-Given its effectiveness and price – FREE – and given its developer – Microsoft – with the sole purpose to protect Microsoft Windows operating systems from exploitation, it really is difficult to comprehend why people ignore this product.
+Given its effectiveness and price – FREE – and given its developer – Microsoft – with the sole purpose of protecting Microsoft Windows operating systems from exploitation, ly is challenging to comprehend why people ignore this product.